+LMaaS providers already store substantial user data, including all inputs to LLM (such as prompts and queries), location data, transaction records, contact information, device and browser cookies, log data, and account information.
+Adding watermark storage $WM$ requires minimal additional space and leverages cost-effective text storage solutions, posing no significant burden.
 Detecting IP violations in model extraction attacks requires methods to identify faint yet statistically significant watermark signals amid a large volume of tokens.
 We employ the hypothesis testing method to decide if the suspect model $M_S$ has used the watermarked data for training.
 The null hypothesis, $\mathcal{H}_0$, posits that the suspect model $M_S$ is not trained using the watermarked data sourced from the victim model $M_V$.
-Consequently, it implies that $M_S$ should exhibit no particular affinity for watermarks, resulting in watermark scores for the texts output by $M_S$ not being significantly elevated. we have $1-\alpha$ confidence to claim that $M_{S}$ is a replica of victim model $M_V$ if the statistical test is able to reject $\mathcal{H}_0$ at a significance level (p-value) smaller than $\alpha$ (normally we take $\alpha=0.05$).
-In other words, If we reject $\mathcal{H}_0$ with a smaller p-value, it means we detect watermarks and we have higher confidence that the suspect model did use $A$ from the victim model $M_V$ for training.
+Consequently, it implies that $M_S$ should exhibit no particular affinity for watermarks, resulting in watermark scores for the texts output by $M_S$ not being significantly elevated. we have $1-\alpha$ confidence to claim that $M_{S}$ is a replica of victim model $M_V$ if the statistical test is able to reject $\mathcal{H}_0$ at a significance level ($p$-value) smaller than $\alpha$ (normally we take $\alpha=0.05$).
+In other words, If we reject $\mathcal{H}_0$ with a smaller $p$-value, it means we detect watermarks and we have higher confidence that the suspect model did use $A$ from the victim model $M_V$ for training.

 In practical black-box testing scenarios, where we only access the suspect model's outputs, we use a fast, prior-based watermark verification method.
 Should we gain access to the base information of the imitation model, we proceed with a more detailed contrastive verification.